abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 Other variables worth mentioning here are [[zcut]] and [[elph2_imagden]].

 Also, [[ppmodel]] defines the kind of plasmon-pole approximation in the GWPT equation.
-By default we use the Godby-Needs model
+By default, we use the Godby-Needs model.

 !!!
 Important